arcticmatt/pencil-flip/content/Misc/learn.md

 Summary: Making the bold assumption I learn something everyday

 These short daily posts are fun.
-They provide, in a simple way, a timeline of my evearyday life, through all its ups and downs and dull mundanities.
+They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 04.16.16
+Today is Record Store Day (RSD), a day where record stores stock exclusive releases (chavurches remixes on vinyl, for example) and possibly have live performances and/or signings.

 ### 04.14.16
 There's this really cool word,